Everything you need to plan a fabulous gay trip to Reykjavik: gay bars & clubs, queer events, places to stay, travel highlights and more…

 Spend a day touring the Golden Circle

 You’ll want to get the most out of your trip to Iceland, especially if your time there is limited.
-The Golden Circle tours offer the most bang for your buck as you get to see Iceland’s top 3 attractions in half a day: the Geysir Georthermal Area, Gullfoss Waterfall and the Thingvellir National Park.
+The Golden Circle tours offer the most bang for your buck as you get to see Iceland’s top 3 attractions in half a day: the Geysir Geothermal Area, Gullfoss Waterfall, and the Thingvellir National Park.
 The geysers were our favorite.
 We’ve never seen anything like it – a powerful discharge of water penetrating the air above you every 5-10 minutes!
 And the Gullfoss?
 Simply stunning – a powerful body of water plummeting 105ft (32m) down into two tiers into a river gorge.

 Plan Your Trip To Reykjavik

 We share with you all our handy hints and tricks to help you plan your own trip to Reykjavik: